GausAlMunirTushar/Inventorio/README.md

-# InvenTrack
+# Inventorio
 ---

-InvenTrack is a powerful inventory management system that can help businesses take control of their inventory, minimize stockouts and overstocking, and improve their operational efficiency and customer satisfaction.
+Inventorio is a powerful inventory management system that can help businesses take control of their inventory, minimize stockouts and overstocking, and improve their operational efficiency and customer satisfaction.

 ---